hank1245/hank1245.github.io/_posts/2023-11-13-RPC-vs-REST.md

 ## The Modern Plot Twist: Enter gRPC and tRPC

-Here's where things get interesting.
-While REST dominated web APIs for years, RPC never really went away.
-In fact, it's making a serious comeback with modern implementations:
+While REST dominated web APIs for years, RPC never disappeared and is experiencing renewed popularity with modern implementations:

 ### gRPC: RPC Gets a Makeover